reynerzun/ReynerDev/README.md

 ## About Me
 🎓 I’m currently a 6th-semester student at Universitas Mercu Buana.
 💼 I’m actively looking for an internship to gain new experiences.
-🚀 Passionate about software development, UI/UX, and database management.
-📩 Feel free to contact me at [your email or LinkedIn].
+📩 Feel free to contact me at reynerjunistioumar@gmail.com.

 ## 🛠 My Skill Set